Adalbert Friedrich

 Adalbert "Bert" Friedrich (10 June 1884 – 4 July 1962) was a German footballer who played as a forward.
 He spent his entire career with VfB Leipzig, winning the inaugural German football championship with the club in 1903 and won two further titles in 1906 and 1913.
-He also represented the German national team in a friendly against Belgium in 1910.
+He was called up to the Germany national team in a friendly against Belgium in 1910.